kunigami/kunigami.github.io/blog/_posts/2024-03-01-understanding-call-once-in-cpp.md

                 case folly::detail::FutexResult::AWOKEN:
                     // Awoken by the thread that was performing
                     // the computation.
 We have to loop again
-                    // because if might have failed.
+                    // because it might have failed.
                     continue;
                 case folly::detail::FutexResult::TIMEDOUT:
                     throw std::runtime_error("timeout");